 Belgrade: Sarah Flock (Fowler), basketball: Some would argue that Flock is the greatest player in Montana State basketball history after becoming the first ever at the school to earn first-team all-Big Sky Conference honors three times.
 She also is the only three-time MVP in Bobcat history, winning from 1990-92.
 Flock still ranks fourth or better in 10 statistical categories, including scoring average.
 A Kodak All-America honorable mention selection in 1992, she was inducted into the MSU Hall of Fame in 2003 and most recently coached Belgrade High girls basketball.
 As an athlete at Belgrade, she was an all-round standout, earning all-state honors in basketball and volleyball while also competing as a sprinter and hurdler in track.

-Belt: Turk Lords, wrestling: Lords lived with his grandparents so he could wrestle for Great Falls CMR, where he won two Class AA state championships before moving on to an illustrious career at MSU-Northern.
+Belt: Turk Lords, wrestling: Lords lived with his grandparents so he could wrestle for Great Falls CMR, where he won two Class AA state championships before moving on to an illustrious career at MSU-Northern after transferring from Montana Western.
 He won four consecutive NAIA championships (1998-2001) and led the Lights to three national team crowns.
 In 2001, he was selected NAIA outstanding wrestler after completing his career with a 126-10 record – losing only to NCAA Division I opposition.
-Lords also was a Junior National Greco-Roman champion in 1995.
+Lords also was a Junior National Greco-Roman champion and freestyle runner-up in 1995, and had dreams of wrestling in the Olympics in Greco-Roman.

 Bigfork: Makena Morley, cross country: A four-time state cross country champion and two-time All-American with the Vikings, Morley’s feet have taken her to another level in college.
-After winning the Big Sky Conference crown in her lone year at Montana, she transferred to Colorado, where in November 2018 she placed eighth – earning All-America status – in leading the Buffaloes to their third NCAA women’s cross country title.
-Morley also has had a stellar track career at CU, earning second-team All-America honors in the indoor 5K and outdoor 10,000.
-Morley spent her first year at Montana, where she was Big Sky cross country champion in her third career race.
+After winning the Big Sky Conference crown in her lone year at Montana, she transferred to Colorado, where she is a seven-time All-American and helped lead the Buffaloes to their third NCAA women’s cross country title in 2018.
+In track, Morley is a three-time first-team All-American and three-time second-team All-American between the 3,000, 5000 and 10,000 meters indoors and outdoors; she owns the Buffaloes’ school record in the 10,000, is third in the 3,000 and third in the indoor 5,000.
+Morley spent her first collegiate year at Montana, where she was Big Sky cross country champion in her third career race.
 At Bigfork, she was a state champ in the 3,200 (twice), 1,600 and 800 to earn All-America distinction three times.
+Morley's final spring season at CU was halted by the pandemic, and she embarked on a professional career.

 Big Sandy: Larry Kane, rodeo: Back in the 1960s and ‘70s, Kane was something of a legend on the rodeo circuit after earning Rodeo Cowboys Association Rookie of the Year in 1960.
 The saddle bronc rider -- nicknamed "Mighty Little Giant" -- qualified for the National Finals Rodeo for four consecutive years (1960-63), finishing as high as second in 1961.
 Kane also solidified his legend status by staying aboard the notorious Descent – the six-time bucking horse of the year – all four times he rode the famous horse.
 Kane later worked as a pickup man at the NFR.
 He was inducted into the Rodeo Cowboy Hall of Fame in 2010.
 Kane died in 2008 at age 70.
 A large granite memorial along U.S. 87 in Big Sandy acknowledges a hometown hero.

-Big Sky: Keely Kelleher, skiing: Despite numerous injuries, Kelleher rebounded to become U.S. National Super G champion in 2010, beating a host of Olympians.
+Big Sky: Keely Kelleher, skiing: Despite numerous injuries, Kelleher – who grew up along the Gallatin River just north of Big Sky -- was U.S. National Super G champion in 2010, beating a host of Olympians.
 She was an alternate for the Winter Olympics in Vancouver, B.C., that year.
 In 2007 she finished eighth at the U.S. Alpine Championships and in 2008 she made the U.S. national alpine team.
-She now lives in Jackson, Wyoming, where she runs Keely’s Camp For Girls.
+Kelleher was on the U.S. ski team for eight years, competing in the downhill and Super G. She also starred in two Warren Miller films and in 2011 started Keely’s Camp For Girls at Mount Bachelor in Oregon.
+The camp has since expanded to other ski communities, including Jackson, Wyoming, where she now lives.

 Billings: Dave McNally, baseball: A crafty left-hander, McNally was part of what many consider to be the greatest starting pitching staff in Major League Baseball history with the Baltimore Orioles of the late 1960s and early ‘70s.
 He played 13 years in the Majors, was a 20-game winner four times, and remains the only pitcher ever to hit a grand slam in a World Series (1970).
 McNally won 184 games in 14 seasons.
 He also made history by helping to overturn baseball's reserve clause, ultimately resulting in the genesis of free agency.
 Playing American Legion ball in Billings, McNally led his team to a national runner-up finish.
 In its December 1999 list of the top 50 athletes from each state, Sports Illustrated declared McNally No. 1 in Montana.
 He died of cancer in 2002.

 Bonner: Ritchie Fontaine, boxing: The little onetime sawmill town at the confluence of the Blackfoot and Clark Fork rivers was known for its tough guys, none tougher than Fontaine.
-He was a successful professional boxer in the 1930s, remembered mostly for being the last fighter to beat future lightweight world champion Henry Armstrong, who ESPN ranked as the third greatest fighter of all time.
+Nicknamed the “Bonner Buzzsaw”, he was Montana featherweight champion and a successful professional boxer in the 1930s.
+Fontaine is remembered mostly for being the last fighter to beat future lightweight world champion Henry Armstrong, who ESPN ranks as the third greatest fighter of all time.
 Born in 1916 in Fairview, Fontaine was a featherweight who was 40-28-11 for his career, with 15 knockouts.
 He beat Armstrong on a TKO in Seattle in 1939.
-Fontaine died at age 47.
+In 1941, his management was taken over by the comedy team of Abbott and Costello and he moved to Hollywood.
+Fontaine, who after World War II opened a super club east of Missoula called The Ring (later Club Chateau), died in 1963 at age 47.

-Boulder: Cristie C. Bell, basketball: Bell did it all for Jefferson High School, where she excelled in basketball and track.
+Boulder: Cristie Bell, basketball: Bell did it all for Jefferson High School, where she excelled in basketball and track.
 In the spring, she was a top-flight javelin thrower, shot putter and won gold in the hammer in all-comers meets.
 Bell continued to thrive in both sports at Rocky Mountain College, where she was a Frontier Conference and NAIA district champion in the shot put, qualifying for nationals and finishing ninth in 1986.
 She also was a standout basketball player for the Battlin' Bears.
-Bell was inducted into the Rocky Hall of Fame in 1999.
+Bell, a co-captain in basketball and track, later served as Rocky’s football trainer before becoming an Internet engineer and moving to Portland, Oregon.
+She was inducted into the Rocky Hall of Fame in 1999.

 Box Elder: LeAnn Montes, basketball: Born on the Rocky Boy Reservation, Montes averaged 21 points, 10 rebounds and eight steals per game in leading Box Elder to its first Class C girls basketball crown in 1998.
 She was MVP in the state and an All-American on two lists.
 Montes continued her career at Montana, where she played from 1999-2003.
 In her final season, the former walk-on ranked third in the Big Sky in assist-to-turnover ratio and was ninth in assists.
 Montes, who went to law school at the University of New Mexico, became attorney general for the Chippewa-Cree tribe.
 She also coached at Stone Child College at Rocky Boy Agency.
 Montes was inducted into the Montana Indian Athletic Hall of Fame in 2014.